Species Quantum Mechanics: Species quantum mechanics

 \subsection{Canonical variables and commutation relations}

 We will now treat the scalar fields $t^i$ as quantum fields, and we first want to determine their conjugate momenta $\pi_t$.
 Following the standard canonical quantization procedure, the conjugate momenta in quantum field theory are given by $ \pi_{i,\mu}={\delta {\cal L}_{\rm EFT}\over \delta(\partial_{\mu} t_i)}=g_{ij} \ \partial_{\mu}t^j$.
 But to obtain a sensible quantization, i.e. in order to describe a quantum mechanical system, the canonical momenta should only be defined w.r.t to the time derivative.
-Therefore, as also considered in the context of finiteness \cite{Delgado:2024skw}, we assume that all spatial coordinates are compactified and only the time coordinate $\tau$ is left.
-Then following the standard canonical quantization procedure, the canonical momenta are just given by the time-derivative of the moduli fields:
+Therefore, as also considered in the context of finiteness \cite{Delgado:2024skw}, we assume that all spatial coordinates are compactified and only the time coordinate $\tau$ is left.\footnote{Actually, in a way we do not really compactified to one dimension, but we just ignore the three space-like dimensions.
+A subtle point of this truncation is that we work in four-dimensional Planck units and so the relations between the tower masses and the species scale derived in the four-dimensional EFT do not change.} Then following the standard canonical quantization procedure, the canonical momenta are just given by the time-derivative of the moduli fields:

 This leads to an Hamiltonian of the following form:

 The canonical quantization of the quantum mechanical moduli space is now pursued by imposing the following canonical equal-time commutation relation (we have set $\hbar=1$ in all the following commutators) on the pair $(t^i,\pi_{t,j})$ of conjugate variables:\footnote{We could also consider non-equal-time commutators of the form $\lbrack t^i(\tau),t^j(\tau')\rbrack=i G^{ij}(\tau,\tau')$ and $\lbrack t^i(\tau),\pi_{j}(\tau')\rbrack=i g_{jk} \partial_{\tau'} G^{ik}(\tau,\tau')$ for a suitable commutator function $G^{ij}$.}